 Our Crowded Descent Interrupted

-And then the crowd all filled the road and began to descend, Walkers and bikes slowly upthemtnmoving down the road.
+And then the crowd all filled the road and began to descend, Walkers and bikes slowly moving down the road.
 After about 20 minutes a police car rounded the turn, siren wailing; the final pack was arriving.
 The crowd parted, just enough room and the last few riders passed us.
 The strain on their faces was deep and vacant.
 The last 2 miles were long for the final group.
 We slowly descend in the mass of humanity and went off to the festival at the closed off downtown around the historic Pearl Street Mall.
 Again crowds so deep you could barely walk.

 Epilogue